Roy Cotton

-Roy William Cotton (born 14 November 1955) is an English retired amateur footballer who played as a winger in the Football League for Brentford, Orient and Aldershot and later in the Australian National Soccer League.
+Roy William Cotton (born 14 November 1955) is an English retired professional footballer who played as a winger in the Football League for Brentford, Orient and Aldershot and later in the Australian National Soccer League.

 Playing career

 A graduate of the Brentford youth team, Cotton began his career as an amateur and after signing his first professional contract, he made his professional debut in December 1973.
 He departed the club in July 1974, after making just two appearances.
-Cotton moved to Second Division club Orient and scored prolifically for the reserve team, but made just three league appearances during the 1975–76 season.
+Cotton moved to Second Division club Orient and scored prolifically for the reserve team, but made just four appearances during the 1975–76 season.
 He dropped back down to the Fourth Division to join Aldershot in July 1976 and made five appearances for the club.
 After his departure in 1978, Cotton joined Southern League Premier Division club Hillingdon Borough.
-Cotton moved to Australia in 1979 and played for National Soccer League clubs St George (two spells), Sydney Olympic, Wollongong City (two spells) and Penrith City.
+Cotton moved to Australia in 1979 and played for National Soccer League clubs St George Budapest (two spells), Sydney Olympic, Wollongong City (two spells) and Penrith City.

 International career

-At international level, Cotton represented the England Youth team.
+Cotton won three caps and scored two goals for the England Youth team.
+He also made an appearance for the FA Youth XI.